MooseandSquvirrel/upComingEventResults_demo/README.md

 is not for use in it's full functionality to be reproduced locally.
 This is because of the permissions required including: staff/employee permissions, API scope and other necessary info not accessible to the public.
 The application's confidential information and files integral to its functioning have therefore been removed.

-If you'd like to download the code to have a simple out of the box command-line interface for programs you're working on, or to just review the code, feel free to clone the repo!
+If you'd like to download the code to have the template for a simple out of the box command-line interface for programs you're working on, or to just review the code, feel free to clone the repo!

 ### Prerequisites